How to Buy Project Management Software That Won't Choke at 5,000 Tasks

 The reality

-Asana's real-time updates become notification spam hell.
-Teams turn off notifications to stay sane, defeating the collaboration purpose.
-Expect 15 notifications for one task completion across projects.
+Asana's real-time updates can become notification spam.
+Teams turn off notifications to stay sane, which defeats the original collaboration purpose.
+The fix is granular notification controls, not 'real-time' as a marketing line.

 Customizable Dashboards